Home-based digital monitoring discerns motor fluctuation profiles

 Share article via email

-A person sets a timer on a digital smartwatch.
+A close-up view of a person's wrist showing a digital timer on a smartwatch.

 Monitoring symptoms at home using smartwatch-smartphone technology collected individual profiles of tremor and activity fluctuations among people with advanced Parkinson’s disease being treated with levodopa.